Estes Park, Colorado: Early history

 Alex and Clara (Heeney) MacGregor arrived soon after and homesteaded at the foot of Lumpy Ridge.
 The MacGregor Ranch has been preserved as a historic site.
 In 1874, MacGregor incorporated a company to build a new toll road from Lyons, Colorado, to Estes Park.
 The road became what is today U.S. Highway 36.
 Before that time, however, the "road" was only a trail fit for pack horses.
 The improved road brought more visitors into Estes Park; some of them became full-time residents and built new hotels to accommodate the growing number of travelers.
+The Estes Park, Colorado Territory, post office opened on June 2, 1876.

+The Estes Valley photographed by Enos Mills from Mount Olympus in 1909.

 In 1884, Enos Mills (1870–1922) left Kansas and came to Estes Park, where his relative Elkanah Lamb lived.
 That move proved significant for Estes Park because Mills became a naturalist and conservationist who devoted his life after 1909 to preserving nearly a thousand square miles of Colorado as Rocky Mountain National Park.
+His advocacy is exemplified in his book Wild Life on the Rockies which includes his 1909 photo and description of the valley from Mount Olympus.
 He succeeded and the park was dedicated in 1915.

 Enos Mills' younger brother Joe Mills (1880–1935) came to Estes Park in 1889.
 He wrote a series of articles about his youthful experiences for Boys Life which were later published as a book.
 After some years as a college athletics coach, he and his wife returned to Estes Park and built a hotel called The Crags on the north side of Prospect Mountain, overlooking the village.
 They ran that business in the summer while he continued his coaching career in winters at University of Colorado in Boulder.

 Many early visitors came to Estes Park in search of better health.
 The Rocky Mountain West especially attracted those with pulmonary diseases, and in Estes Park some resorts catered to them, providing staff physicians for their care.